turingschool/curriculum/tutorials/performance/measuring.markdown

 The total time will likely be greater than the sum of the view and database processing time.
 The remaining time is likely spent processing the controller.

 *NOTE:* Be aware of the environment of the log being inspected.
-By default, in production the log output will not include the details of time spent processing each database query, although it will still provide the total time as indicated on line 9 of the above request (lines 4-7 of the above request would not be present in prouction).
+By default, in production the log output will not include the details of time spent processing each database query, although it will still provide the total time as indicated on line 9 of the above request (lines 4-7 of the above request would not be present in production).

 ### Response Time